Getting it Right for you . . . .

-The Key factor in what we are trying to do is that we are collectively working to look after these children and young people as any other parents would look after their own children.
-This means assisting these children and young people to realise their potential in all areas of their lives, including making sure they are safe, healthy, active, nurtured, achieving, respected, responsible and included.
+The Key factor in what we are trying to do is that we are all collectively working to make sure our children and young people are looked after as any other parent would look after their own children.
+This means assisting our children and young people to realise their potential in all areas of their lives, including making sure they are safe, healthy, active, nurtured, achieving, respected, responsible and included.

 How are we doing this?